orange-cloudfoundry/orange-component-CF-UI/README.md

 ## Quick Start

 To set this up
-1. copy the project orange-branding in the folder stratos-ui/components/
+1.Clone the project in a folder named orange-branding by running the following command:`$ git clone https://github.com/orange-cloudfoundry/orange-component-CF-UI.git orange-branding`
-2. Go to stratos-ui/bower.json and replace the line `"suse-branding": "./components/suse-branding"` into `"orange-branding": "./components/orange-branding"`
+2.Move the folder `orange-branding` in the folder `stratos-ui/components/` 3.Open the file `stratos-ui/bower.json` and replace the line `"suse-branding": "./components/suse-branding"` into `"orange-branding": "./components/orange-branding"`

 Once this is done your project is ready for deployement.